vcsreddy2004/vcsreddy2004/README.md

-### Hi there, this is Chandra Sekhar!!👋
+### Hi there, I'm Chandra Sekhar! 👋

 <!--
 **vcsreddy2004/vcsreddy2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->
+### About Me
+I’m a Computer Science Undergrad specializing in Artificial Intelligence and Machine Learning at Acharya Nagarjuna University (3rd year).
+I love coding, experimenting with new technologies, and building things from scratch! 😃

 - 🔭 I’m currently working on Backend Development and Machine Learning Projects.
 - 🌱 I’m currently learning a ReactJS, a front end frame-work
 - 👯 Happy to collaborate on projects related to Full Stack development and Machine Learning
 - 📫 Reach out to me at vcsreddy2004@gmail.com.

-### About Me
+### Tech Stack

-I am a Computer Science Undergrad with Artificial Intelligence and Machine Learning as a specialization, Acharya Nagarjuna University.Currently pursuing 3rd year!
-I love to code and am currently experimenting things 😅
+- 💻 Full Stack Development: Django, Express, React, Angular
+- 📊 Machine Learning: TensorFlow, Scikit-learn, Pandas
+- ⚡ Other Tools: Git, SQL, Firebase

 ### Things I do